 So, now, let me talk you through my creating process.

 FIND THE RIGHT PIECES

 As soon as I thought I had enough, I reviewed the pieces I decided on and also asked my sister if they go together from her point of view.
-We payed attention that one color was in at least two or three other prints.
+We paid attention that one color was in at least two or three other prints.
 Same with the sizes.
-After we adjusted some little things and after the hundredth time of reviewing the cart I hit the buy bottom and couldn’t wait for them to arrive (which was so quick, btw!!) 🙂
+After we adjusted some little things and after the hundredth time of reviewing the cart, I hit the buy bottom and couldn’t wait for them to arrive (which was so quick, btw!!) 🙂